Table of Contents

 Quality robo-advisors like Wealthfront and Betterment offer advanced tax-loss harvesting, goal-based financial planning, and other features not found at M1 Finance.
 These platforms charge 0.25% of the account balance annually, regardless of account size (Wealthfront does offer our readers $15,000 free).

 Furthermore, using individual stocks at M1 Finance will result in cost savings when compared to other robo-advisors.
-Investors can recreate index portfolios using individual stocks, eliminating the annual ETF expenses (which average roughly 0.12% annually at Betterment/Wealthfront).
-These cost savings alone would offset a large part of the M1 Finance annual fee (0.15% or 0.25%, depending on account balance).
+Investors can recreate index portfolios using individual stocks, eliminating the annual ETF expenses (which average roughly 0.10% annually at Betterment/Wealthfront).
+These cost savings extend to underlying management fees because Betterment and Wealthfront charge 0.25% annually while M1 Finance is entirely free.

 And because M1 doesn’t charge any trading commissions, an active investor can make an unlimited number of portfolio changes without incurring any additional fees or commissions.
-This allows M1 Finance to out-compete discount brokers in many situations.
+This allows M1 Finance to out-compete discount brokers who charge commissions to buy or sell a security.